vEnhance/1802/src/opt.typ

   In conclusion, the global minimum is $f(1/3, 4/3) = 11/3$.
 ]

-And here's an example where we kill every variable _expect_ $lambda$:
+And here's an example where we kill every variable _except_ $lambda$:

 #sample[
   Use Lagrange multipliers to find the smallest possible value of